-Museums and large indoor event spaces, including Kimo Theater, South Broadway Cultural Center and Convention Center Contact Intensity:
+Museums and large indoor event spaces, including Kimo Theater, SouthBroadway Cultural Center and Convention CenterContact Intensity:MediumNumber of Contacts:HighModification Potential:Medium

-Medium

-Contact Intensity: Medium

-Number of Contacts: High

-Modification Potential: Medium

 Phase Description Closure Phase Closed to the public.
 RED INDOOR PERFORMANCE VENUES - South Broadway Cultural Center, KiMo Theater, and the Convention Center are expected to remain closed to public events until the Public Health Order is lifted.
 While the Public Health Order is in place, Community Events provides monthly updates on special event permitting, public event schedules, vendor opportunities, and City performance & rental venues at the beginning of each month.
 Anyone interested in receiving monthly updates, please contact specialevents@cabq.gov .
-Museums open to the public at a limited capacity of 20% with physical distancing, engineering controls, administrative controls and PPE (cloth masks) Timed tickets are available online, in advance.
+Museums open to the public at a limited capacity of 20% with physical distancing, engineering controls, administrative controls and PPE (cloth masks), when required by the public health order Timed tickets are available online, in advance.
 Maintain limited capacity throughout daily operations by making up to 40 tickets available per half hour.
 Museum store will open for limited visitors.
 Vinyl markers on floor to space visitors.
 Customer barriers installed at cashier desk.
 No public or docent guided tours.
 No public programs or in-person classes.
 Prohibit touching of interactive screens.
 Review and enhance cleaning protocols.
 Establish and distribute cleaning and protection protocols for vendors and groups booking venues.
 Sanitation stations and supplies readily available everywhere.
-Implement distanced lines for ticket sales and entrance.
+Implement distanced lines, when required by the public health order for ticket sales and entrance.
 Exhibits and surfaces will be disinfected a minimum of 4x per day.
 Explora re-opens to 25% capacity (50 people / hr).
 Staff will monitor interior traffic flow and adjust as needed.
 YELLOW/GREEN Continue to increase permissible attendance with engineering controls such as minimum contact with public (for example, electronic ticketing).
 Museum classes and activities resume with limited numbers.
 Museum restaurant re-opens with limited outdoor seating only.
 Review and enhance cleaning protocols.
 Increase spacing between event bookings to allow for enhanced cleaning procedures.
 Establish and distribute cleaning and protection protocols for vendors and groups booking venues.
 Sanitation stations and supplies readily available everywhere.
 Timed tickets are available online, in advance.
 Limited capacity of up to 75 timed tickets available per half hour during the Yellow phase and up to 125 timed tickets available per half hour during the Green phase.
+At the Green Level, large entertainment venues may operate at up to 25 percent of maximum occupancy of any enclosed space on the premises, as determined by the relevant fire marshal or department, and up to 50 percent of maximum occupancy of any outdoor space on the premises, while following Covid safe social distancing practices, when required by the public health order.
+At the green level, entertainment venues will begin to accept reservations for anticipated turquoise level dates.
+TURQUOISE At the Turquoise Level, large entertainment venues may operate at up to 33 percent of maximum occupancy of any enclosed space on the premises, as determined by the relevant fire marshal or department, and up to 75 percent of maximum occupancy of any outdoor space on the premises, while following Covid safe social distancing practices, when required by the public health order.
+At the turquoise level, entertainment venues will begin to accept reservations for anticipated post-turquoise level dates.

-Parks, walking trails, bike paths, dog parks
+Parks, walking trails, bike paths, dog parksContact Intensity:LowNumber of Contacts:LowModification Potential:Low

-Contact Intensity: Low

-Number of Contacts: Low

-Modification Potential: Low